A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Simulation results

-For the cases in Figures~\ref{fig:case3} and ~\ref{fig:case4}, there are two full switches between time steps $11$ and $12$, which according to our metric contributes $2\gamma$ as the switching cost to our metric $d_{LP}$.
+For the cases in Figures~\ref{fig:case3} and ~\ref{fig:case4}, there are two track switches between time steps $11$ and $12$, which implies a switching cost of $2\gamma$ in the proposed metric $\dSh$.
 This value also matches with $d_{\text{B}}^{\text{comp}}$, as the switches are only between the real trajectories and it counts all the switches.
-However, in $d_{\text{B}}^{1}$, the switching cost contribution is $\gamma$ regardless of the number of switches (if non-zero) at a particular time, which is counter-intuitive.
+However, in $d_{\text{B}}^{1}$, the switching cost contribution is $\gamma$ regardless of the number of switches (if non-zero) at a particular time, which is not the expected behaviour.